Choosing between Cognism vs. LeadIQ for your sales intelligence needs often comes down to these five questions:

 Pricing and entry points

-ZoomInfo offers two free entry points.
-ZoomInfo Lite is a permanent free tier with access to the B2B database, 10 monthly export credits, the Chrome extension, and HubSpot integration.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite is a permanent free tier with access to the B2B database, the Chrome extension, and HubSpot integration.
+Paid plans are priced on consumption (credits for contacts, companies, and enrichment), not fixed seat tiers.

 For budget-conscious teams, LeadIQ's transparent credit pricing and low entry point make it easy to start small and scale.
 For teams that need to evaluate data quality before committing, ZoomInfo Lite provides a permanent free way to test the database.
 Cognism's sales-gated pricing may slow evaluation cycles but reflects its positioning toward mid-market and enterprise buyers who expect a consultative sales process.